UK Visa South Africa - what you should know

 Tier 2 Visas are designed for those entering into long-term positions in the UK.

-You must have been offered a position in a UK company with a sponsorship licence to be eligible for a Tier 2 visa.
+To come to the UK from South Africa on this visa, you must have been offered a position in a UK company with a sponsorship licence to be eligible for a Tier 2 visa.
 Also, you will need your unique certificate of sponsorship number to apply for a UK visa.

 The four different visa categories are as follows:

 - Tier 2 (General): This visa is for those deemed to be skilled.
 Accountants, engineers, IT professionals and doctors and nurses are just some of the professionals who qualify under this visa category